felix0351z/AudioVisualizer/README.md

 This project was developed during my seminar work about music visualization and representation.
 It's a simple program with a few effects for visualising the audio output from your device on a led strip.
-This project is especially designed for people who want to start to code in the field of music visualisation / digital signal processing.
-The code therefore is well documented.
+This project was specifically designed to better understand the concepts of audio processing and visualization The code therefore is well documented.
 But of course everybody else can also use this project and have fun with it :)